mslinn/PFView/README.md

 ````

 ### Methods ###
-The following methods are provided by `Focus`:
+The following methods are provided by `PFView`:

  * `++` - adds content to the buffer
  * `unIf` - convenience method, equivalent to `if (condition) thenClause else ""`.
 Useful within string interpolation.